 When I want to make really potent, really healthy edibles or topicals, this cannabis coconut oil is my go-to infusion.

 Cannabis coconut oil is the most popular recipe here on Wake + Bake and it’s the basis of most of the recipes in Dazed + Infused.
-Instead of making a bunch of different butters and tinctures, you just make this cannabis infused coconut oil (lovingly dubbed “green monster oil” in the book), and plug it in to any of your favorite recipes.
+Instead of making a bunch of different butters and tinctures, you just make this cannabis infused coconut oil, and plug it in to any of your favorite recipes.

 I use this cannabis coconut oil almost every day.

-Whether I’m rubbing it into sore muscles, baking it into vegan or paleo edibles, tossing a teaspoon into a smoothie or some coffee, or cracking open a jar of weed lube, I seem to find a way to use cannabis coconut oil in new ways all of the time.
+Whether I’m rubbing it into sore muscles or mixing it into a pain relieving CBD salve, baking it into vegan or paleo edibles, tossing a teaspoon into a smoothie or some coffee, or cracking open a jar of weed lube, I seem to find a way to use cannabis coconut oil in new ways all of the time.

 In this post, we’ll talk about:

 - why cannabis and coconut oil belong together

 - how to use this recipe to make CBD oil, CBG oil or a cannabinoid blended oil

 - what decarboxylation is and why it’s the step you can’t skip